KryoEM/AAProject/README.md

 ### Directory structure
 Each of the folders represents a different ansible playbook:

-* `beegfs`: Installs the BeeGFS services on the machines specified in the `beegfs_hosts` file.
+* `beegfs`: Installs the BeeGFS services on the machines specified in the `inventory` file.
-* `nvidia_drivers`: Installs the NVIDIA v367 graphics drivers on the hosts specified in the `driver_hosts` file and sets up the CUDA environment on those hosts
+* `nvidia_drivers`: Installs the NVIDIA v367 graphics drivers on the hosts specified in the `inventory` file and sets up the CUDA environment on those hosts
-* `relion_install`: Installs RELION on a shared drive and installs the dependencies and environments on the nodes specified in the `relion_hosts` file so they are able to run RELION.
+* `relion_install`: Installs RELION on a shared drive and installs the dependencies and environments on the nodes specified in the `inventory` file so they are able to run RELION.
-* `add_user`: Adds a user to all the hosts specified in the inventory files, generates an SSH key for that user, and copies that SSH key to all nodes to allow seamless connection with to that user.
+* `add_user`: Adds a user to all the hosts specified in the `inventory` files, generates an SSH key for that user, and copies that SSH key to all nodes to allow seamless connection with to that user.